croach/cheap-and-scalable-websites-with-flask-scripts/outline.md

 In this episode, we add support for YAML formatted meta data in the header of the blog post markdown files.

+### 6 - Create a Custom Jinja Filter

+In this episode, we create a custom Jinja filter for formatting the date in our templates.

 ### ? - Generating a Feed